teifip/nest-rest/README.md

 | `revoked`     | Integer; equal to `1` if the submitted token was actually revoked; equal to `0` if the submitted token did no exist; only present if `success` is `true` |
 | `response` | Object; entire response returned by the API server; see the documentation of the [accept-json](https://github.com/teifip/accept-json) package for details; only present if `success` is `false` |

-Note that token revocation is considered successful both when the token was actually found and revoked (`204` response from the server) and when it was simply not found (`404` response from the server).
+Note that token revocation is considered successful both when the token is actually found and revoked (`204` response from the server) and when it is simply not found (`404` response from the server).